Overcoming Adversity: Stephanie Jacobs’ RN to BSN Online Success

 “I finished my coursework early March, and I still check the UL ˾ website.
 It’s like we broke up and I wasn't ready for it to be over,” she laughs.
 “I'm literally logging in to the portal and just checking for updates.
 Over the years UL ˾ has been a big part of my life and daily routine.”

 Ready to take the next step in your nursing career?
-Learn more about our online RN to BSN program at the ˾.
+Learn more about our online RN to BSN program at UL ˾.

 ˾